mkearney/data-scribers/content/post/2018-02-23-citations-in-r-markdown-papaja.md

   - aggieerincom
 ---

 Heyo!
 I wanted to write a post about some of the quirky things I've found with writing manuscripts in R Markdown, as well as provide a solution to a problem that someone else might be having.
-Update: The csl file I describe below is a special formatted one, which was shared with me.
-You can download it from GitHub to try the suggestions[... <i class="fas fa-external-link-alt"></i>](https://doomlab.github.io/post/citations-in-r-markdown-papaja/)
+Update: The csl file I describe below is a special formatted one, which was shared with me[... <i class="fas fa-external-link-alt"></i>](https://doomlab.github.io/post/citations-in-r-markdown-papaja/)